open-compensation-token-license/license-token-website/wikisrc/nft-community-governance.md

 ### **Technical Complexity**

 Many participants in NFT communities may lack a deep understanding of blockchain technology and governance mechanisms.
 This technical complexity can limit participation and lead to uninformed decision-making.
 Ensuring that educational resources and user-friendly interfaces are available is crucial to bridging this knowledge gap.
+For more on blockchain technology, visit [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ### **Security and Accountability**